 Right now, governments are mainly going after big companies.
 But the Federal Trade Commission’s long list of privacy enforcement actions proves they’re also pursuing plenty of firms that aren’t household names.

 Note that some of the root problems that earned fines weren’t nefarious activity so much as crimes of omission regarding basic security hygiene.
 When the Equifax data breach earned the company a $575 million fine, its key problem was failing to patch its network in response to a known vulnerability, leading to the compromise of 147 million records.

 Anyone in the healthcare or financial industries probably has a working knowledge of privacy regulations, thanks to standards like HIPAA and PCI.
 But the last two years have brought new privacy regulations to the broader market.
 Two big ones have set the course for many similar laws coming online:

 - What is CCPA? – California led the U.S. consumer privacy charge with the California Consumer Privacy Act, which became effective on Jan.
 1, 2020.
 Its influence stems not only from being the nation’s first such law, but from the fact that it applies to any company with customers or computers in California.
 That ropes in a lot of organizations.
 Smaller companies are exempted from the law, as it applies only to companies that have more than $25 million in annual revenue, collect data on 50,000 consumers or more or derive 50% or more of their revenue from selling personal information.
 (Click here for a full analysis of CCPA’s impact.)

 Several states have passed their own privacy legislation, with a wide spectrum of requirements and definitions about controls, categories of covered data, etc. Several lawmakers have been working on concepts for a national framework similar to GDPR to make it easier for companies currently trying to comply with varying state standards.

-If you’re ready to have a conversation about your organization’s privacy responsibilities, contact a Pratum consultant.
+If you’re ready to have a conversation about how all of this applies to you, contact a Pratum consultant.